-This topic contains 2 replies, has 1 voice, and was last updated by Grégory MARTIN 8 months ago.
+- This topic has 2 replies, 1 voice, and was last updated 1 year, 11 months ago by Grégory MARTIN.

 Description: After the passage of Cyclone Berguitta, a ‘sea’ of garbage has been found floating near the Caudan Waterfront (https://www.youtube.com/watch?v=-xBF25KCRa8).
 Garbage and plastic waste have also been found to clog and block our drainage systems, causing major flooding in the homes of many Mauritians and with the excess rainwater also spilling onto streets.